Red Faction: Red Faction (2001)

 Red Faction is the first game in the Red Faction franchise that was originally released in mid-2001 and later re-released for other platforms.
 Red Faction was also the first game to run on the Geo-Mod engine that allowed for unprecedented environmental destruction.
 The game takes place on Mars in the year 2075.
 The protagonist, Parker, is a miner who came to Mars seeking a better life away from Earth.
 Instead, he finds that the Ultor Corporation abuses the workers and forces them to endure hazardous living conditions.
 A plague of an unknown origin sweeps through the colony, but Ultor does nothing to halt its propagation or to provide for the sick, prompting an uprising from the miners.

 Red Faction II (2002)

 Red Faction II is the sequel to Red Faction.
 The game was released in October 2002 for the PlayStation 2, and early 2003 for other platforms.
 Red Faction II is an earth-based FPS that mostly deviated from the story set in Red Faction, only keeping minor plot details.
-Many new features had been added to the original game's sequel.
-Among these are new and evolved weapons and improved visuals.
 Taking place on Earth in the year 2080, the protagonist, Alias, is a genetically enhanced supersoldier formerly employed by the Ultor Corporation.
 Nanotechnology developed by Dr. Capek (see Red Faction) has fallen into the hands of the EDF (who is now associated with Ultor) and many other terrorist groups.
 A dictatorship, “The Commonwealth,” has employed Alias to retrieve nanotechnology and other data.